 The amount of time it takes to emotionally heal after a miscarriage is different for everyone.
 Give yourself as much time as you need to grieve.
 Most people feel better when they have someone supportive to talk to.
 Even if you don’t think there’s anybody in your life you can lean on, know that you’re not alone.
 Your nurse or doctor can talk with you, or help you find a counselor or support group in your area.
 There are also many online support groups, where you can connect with others who are going through the same thing as you.
 All-Options has a free hotline that gives you a private space to talk about your feelings after a pregnancy loss.

 If you want to get pregnant again, your doctor or local Planned Parenthood health center can give you advice on planning your next pregnancy and help you figure out when it’s best to start trying again.
 They can also give you tips on preventing pregnancy and help you get birth control if you don’t want to get pregnant right now.

 What if I’ve had more than 1 miscarriage?

-If you’ve had more than 2 miscarriages in a row, your doctor might want to do some tests to help figure out if something specific is causing problems with your pregnancies.
+If you’ve had 2 or more miscarriages in a row, your doctor might want to do some tests to help figure out if something specific is causing problems with your pregnancies.
 The tests will check for any hormonal imbalances, genetic disorders, or other problems.
 Some conditions can be treated to help you have a healthy pregnancy in the future.